 If the context variable stores a link to a file or an app, you can open it directly from the Debugging Monitor in the preview mode.

-Running a process in a debugging mode
+Run a process in the debugging mode

 To run a process in the debugging mode, click on the name of a task in the History section.
 In the provided window, you will see the task page where you can enter data, select a user, attach a file, create an app item.
 In other words, to simulate all those actions that a user will perform at this step of the process.